JeffLi117/JeffLi117/README.md

 </h1>
 <div>
 Hello there!
 My name is Jeffrey.
-I am an aspiring software engineer with a background in medicine.
+I'm a full-stack developer with a background in medicine.
 My goal is to create accessible solutions that will improve the lives of individuals all around the world.
   <br></br>
-When I'm not coding, I enjoy tinkering with new recipes in the kitchen and rock climbing.
+When I'm not coding, I enjoy tinkering with new recipes in the kitchen.
+I also love pizza.
   <br></br>
 </div>
   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNmI0Yzc5MWJhNmRjNzRkMWY4NjIyMzQ3ZmQzNmMzY2RjMDYyMGY0ZCZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PXM/psYtkD1Wl7jfJXttiY/giphy.gif" width="100"/>